List of Coronation Street characters introduced in 1996: Robert Preston

-Background

 Robert Preston made his first screen appearance on 11 November 1996.
 The character was played by Julian Kay from his introduction until 2003, and by Tristan Gemmill from 2015 to 2019.

 On 6 April 2015, it was announced that Robert would be returning to Coronation Street later in the year.
 According to The Sun, an actor had yet to be cast but producers were looking for someone around the age of 35.
 On 10 May, it was confirmed that Tristan Gemmill had been cast in the role.
 Gemmill was contracted for a year and commented, "I'm excited to be joining such an iconic show.
 Coronation Street is a great British institution and it will be a huge challenge to meet the expectations of its devoted audience.
 But it is a challenge I am really looking forward to."
 Robert returned for the funeral of Deirdre Barlow (Anne Kirkbride).
 On 26 April 2019, Gemmill announced that after four years of playing Robert, he would be leaving the show later that year.
 It was later confirmed that Robert would be killed off as part of a Christmas storyline.